MArslan95/MArslan95/README.md

 - 🌎 Share Knowledge Regarding my Field

 ### Where I'm Going 🧭
-- Looking for oppertunity in Machine Learning
+- Looking for an opportunity in Machine Learning
 - Technical mastery of offensive skills for the betterment of the defensive community.
-- Craftspersonship, inclusivity, community building, mentorship, menteeship, good vibes 🎵
+- Craftspersonship, inclusivity, community building, mentorship, mentees, good vibes 🎵

 ### 📕 Research Paper
 INTELLIGENT PHISHING URL DETECTION: A SOLUTION BASED ON